SotirisKar/Helmet-Detection/README.md

 ## About SafeDisplay

-A Tensorflow project that detects if the motorcycle rider wears a helmet or not.
-Can be used either from raspberry pi 4 or Linux machine.
+A Tensorflow project that detects if the motorcycle rider wears a helmet or not and records stats.
-Created with Python.

 ## How to Install requirements
 For the Coral Dev Board installation,